seb86/MailPoet-WooCommerce-Add-on/readme.txt

 A3.
 Yes they can.
 Simply set the "Multi-Subscription" option to "Yes".
 Then on the "Available Lists" select the lists your customers can select from.

 = Q4.
 Will this extension work with MailPoet 3? =
 A4.
-No. If you are using MailPoet 3 then you will need to <a href="https://sebastiendumont.com/product-category/mailpoet/">upgrade to MailPoet Checkout Subscription for WooCommerce</a>.
+No. If you are using MailPoet 3 then you will need to <a href="https://sebastiendumont.com/product-category/mailpoet/">upgrade MailPoet Checkout Subscription for WooCommerce</a> to the new version.

 = Q5.
 Will my settings be carried over to the updated integration if I upgrade? = A5.
 Yes they will.